noah0x1/LoongArch64-Binary-Ninja-Binja-Plug-in/README.md

 I started with Python so I can keep learning with Python, since I've never really coded in high-level programming languages before.

 Please don't use version 0.1.0 for commercial work.
 It is only a \"beta\" right now.

+I will keep updating it for a long time.
+This is one of my main Binja plugins I wanted to make (another one could be coming, but then give me some time ;-) ).